Warts And All – Tackling A Skin Care New Year’s Resolution

 If you’ve got warts, getting rid of them should be near the top of your New Year’s Resolutions.
 The good news is that unlike dieting or decluttering, proper treatment of warts is simple.
 Just make an appointment to see your California Skin Institute dermatologist.
 We’ll do the rest.

 What’s a Wart?

 A wart is a pale or grayish protruding bump of skin that appears randomly on a part of the body.
 Common visible places include the face, fingers, toes and soles of the feet (plantar warts).
 Warts are technically called neoplasms meaning growths of skin cells.

 Warts have plagued humans throughout history and folklore remedies abound for the treatment of warts.
 These range from the ridiculous to the outright dangerous and mostly don’t work.

 No one likes warts.
-They are a source of embarrassment to those who have them whether a child or an adult.
-The terms “…warts and all” has come to mean revealing the negative characteristics of a person or thing.
+They are a source of embarrassment to those who have them, whether a child or an adult.
+The term “…warts and all” has come to mean revealing the negative characteristics of a person or thing.

 Unlike a pimple which is caused by oil plugging up a pore, a wart will not form a head that can simply be popped.
 Picking at a wart will not make it go away.
-In fact, it may cause it to become infected and to multiply into additional warts alongside the original.
+It may cause it to become infected and multiply into additional warts alongside the original.